 As I prepare to clean out my closet and finally part with bins upon bins of clothes that simply no longer fit (nor, more importantly, bring me any joy), I’m reminded of who I once was.
 Apart from being two pant sizes smaller and full of endless energy, I was a much different person than I am today.
 Not better or worse.
 I was just . . . different.

 Motherhood has inevitably changed me in some ways.
-Even more, it’s allowed me to fully and finally step into who I am at my core.
+It’s allowed me to fully and finally step into who I am at my core.
 I had my first baby over a year ago.
 And you know what?
 I’m still not “back to normal.”
 Quite frankly, I’m not sure I’d ever want to return to the “old” me — the pre-kids me.
 This isn’t because I didn’t enjoy life as it was then.
 It’s because there is so much to honor, cherish, and treasure about life as it is now.

 My Old Normal